 Checking Your Case Status Online

-There are many ways to check your USCIS case status, and probably the easiest way is to check it online.
+There are many ways to check your USCIS case status, but the easiest way is to check it online.
 The process is very simple and doesn’t require much time at all.
 All you will need to get started is your I-797.

-Step 2: Enter the 13-digit USCIS receipt number.
-Make sure to enter the number without the hyphens.
+3. Step 3: Enter the 13-digit USCIS receipt number from the I-797.
+Enter the number without hyphens.

 How to Check USCIS Case Status in 2023 Graphic